oracle/oraclesolaris-contrib/SECURITY.md

 Oracle values the independent security research community and believes that responsible disclosure of security vulnerabilities helps us ensure the security and privacy of all our users.

 Please do NOT raise a GitHub Issue to report a security vulnerability.
-If you believe you have found a security vulnerability, please submit a report to secalert_us@oracle.com preferably with a proof of concept.
+If you believe you have found a security vulnerability, please submit a report to [secalert_us@oracle.com](mailto:secalert_us@oracle.com) preferably with a proof of concept.
 We provide additional information on [how to report security vulnerabilities to Oracle](https://www.oracle.com/corporate/security-practices/assurance/vulnerability/reporting.html) which includes public encryption keys for secure email.

 We ask that you do not use other channels or contact project contributors directly.

-Non-vulnerability related security issues such as new great new ideas for security features are welcome on GitHub Issues.
+Non-vulnerability related security issues such as great new ideas for security features are welcome on GitHub Issues.

 ## Security Updates, Alerts and Bulletins